 What is Hair Waste?

-Hair waste is any discarded or wasted hair that accumulates during the operations of running a hairdressing business, including hair salons, barber shops, or even pet groomers!
+By hair waste, we mean hair that is any discarded or wasted that accumulates during the operations of running a hairdressing business, including hair salons, barber shops, or even pet groomers!

-Hair waste includes cut hair, clippings, discarded hair extensions, beard shavings or any other hair removed from the body that needs to be disposed of.
+Hair waste includes cut hair, clippings, hair extensions, beard shavings or any other hair removed from our bodies or our pets.

-Most people might overlook hair waste, but lots of it can pose environmental and regulatory problems if not managed effectively by business owners.
+Hair waste is often overlooked but it can lead to many environmental problems if it is not managed effectively by business owners.

 The Impact of Hair Waste

-It’s really easy to overlook hair waste, it quite literally can be swept under the rug!
+It’s easy to overlook hair waste, it quite literally can be swept under the rug!

-However, as a business owner in the hair industry you should be concious of its impact.
+However, as a business owner in the hair industry, you should be conscious of its impact.

-The inherent durability of discarded hair means that it can survive in the natural environment long after i’s been swept away from the salon chair.
+The inherent durability of discarded hair means that it can survive in the natural environment long after it’s been swept away from the salon chair.

 One of the most immediate concerns of hair waste is the risk of clogged drains, particularly in facilities where hair accumulates in large quantities – like your hair salon!